anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 This does not mean extensions are prohibited from using query parameters, but rather that the use of query parameters must be applied for the scenarios appropriate for the use of the extension.
-Therefore, extensions MUST NOT rely on query paramters when the extension is to be used in scenarios requiring clients to find authoritative servers, such as that described above, or other scenarios using redirects among servers of differing authorities.
+Therefore, extensions MUST NOT rely on query parameters when the extension is to be used in scenarios requiring clients to find authoritative servers, such as that described above, or other scenarios using redirects among servers of differing authorities.